bit-board/bitboard-docs/docs/PDS.md

 ### Performance
 bit:board is expected to bring an educational impact (especially in computer science) to the user.

-It has to be a keyboard that includes touch sensors and utilises the Bluetooth Low Energy(BLE) functionality and

-As our target audience is children aged 11-12, user interface should be easy-to-use.
+It has to be a keyboard that includes touch sensors and utilises the Bluetooth Low Energy(BLE) functionality and as our target audience is children aged 11-12, user interface should be easy-to-use.

 ### Environment
 During transport, storage and usage, bit:board should be able to withstand moderate impact and normal conditions such as average humidity and temperature.

 ### Life in Service
 bit:board aims for a long life span(i.e. 2 years), working for 1-2 hours a day.